Student Resources and Activities

 Individual assistance is provided on an as needed basis.
 Students must register for HTC Open Lab unit and be earning units at GWC concurrently with the semester in which they are enrolled in.
 For assistance in registering for the HTC Open Lab please contact the DSPS Office.

-ZoomText, Kurzweil 3000 (Scan/Read software for learning disabled students), JAWS, Dragon Naturally Speaking, MyReader 2, adaptive keyboard and mouse, adaptive equipment, large monitors, CCTVs and adjustable work stations.
+Adaptive programs include: ZoomText, Kurzweil 3000 (Scan/Read software for learning disabled students), JAWS, Dragon Naturally Speaking, MyReader 2, adaptive keyboard and mouse, adaptive equipment, large monitors, CCTVs and adjustable work stations.

 The High Tech Lab also provides an Open Lab class and readiness courses that students can take to improve their skills in English (reading and language) and Math.
 Students can take a 0.5-unit or 1-unit course depending on their needs.
 Registration fees are based on the number of units and any associated material fees.

-Students, faculty, and staff are encouraged to use the resources of the Golden West College Library to locate information to meet their educational, vocational, social, and personal goals.
+Students, faculty, and staff use the resources of the Golden West College Library in order to locate information to meet their educational, vocational, social, and personal goals.
 Librarians teach information competency concepts at the reference desk, during library orientation sessions, through social media and during library classes that assist and instruct library users on the scope of information; how to locate and retrieve relevant information; how to organize, analyze, and evaluate information; and understand the ethical and legal issues surrounding information and information technology.

 Student Success Center

-primary focus of the center is to promote student success by providing all students access to the following programs:
+The primary focus of the center is to promote student success by providing all students access to the following programs:

 Student Computer Center

 The Student Computer Center is a computer laboratory that provides unlimited use of computers, high speed internet access, color printing, scanners, course software, CD-RW-DVD combo, Microsoft Office, as well as eleven Macintosh computers loaded with the most current Digital Art software.
 The Student Computer Center also offers faxing and copying services at a minimal charge to students.
-To use the Student Computer Center, students must register for Learning Skills 922.
+To use the Student Computer Center, students must register for Learning Skills G922.